Paint Colors - Zephyr Blue And White Paint Livery Or Scheme - Heavyweight Cars - Firefly And Meteor

 slsfrr (Jerome Lutzenberger RIP 9/1/2018) Engineer Staff Member Frisco.org Supporter

-This might have been mentioned before, if not new info.
+This might have been mentioned before, if not new information.

 Jerome